Adam-Vandervorst/PyBHV/README.md

 - Boolean expression and network synthesis

 ## Installation
+Make sure you have an up-to-date Python version, 3.10 recommended.

 `pip install bhv`

 If you only want to work with plain Python, you're good to go with `from bhv.vanilla VanillaBHV as BHV`.